gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 #### Validate & Run

-When your recipe is complete, the last thing you need to do is just click *Run Job* button.
+When recipe is complete, the last thing you need to do is just click *Run Job* button.

 ![Run Job Button](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_run-job-button.png)

-Remember that *Cloud Dataprep* also allows you to **schedule** your jobs!
+It worth to notice that *Cloud Dataprep* allows to **schedule** jobs.

+![Data Profile](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_data-profile.png)

+### Samples - Our Working Material

+To prevent overwhelming the client or significantly impacting performance, *Cloud Dataprep* generates one or more samples of the data for display and manipulation in the client application.
+Of course, you can change the size of samples, the scope of the sample, and the method by which the sample is created.

+*Cloud Dataprep* support serveral types of samples:
+* **First rows samples** - taken from the first set of rows in the transformed dataset based on the current cursor location in the recipe
+* **Random samples** - random selection of a subset of rows in the dataset
+* **Filter-based samples** - samples generated for the set of values taht matches provided filter criteria
+* **Anomaly-based samples** - consists of mismatched or missing data or both in one or more columns
+* **Stratified samples** - constructed from all unique values within a column and create a sample that contains the unique values, up to the sample size limit.
+The distribution of the column values in the sample reflects the distribution of the column values in the dataset.
+Sampled values are sorted by frequency, relative to the specified column.
+It can be also filtered
+* **Cluster-based samples** -  built from collection of contiguous rows in the dataset that corresponds to a random selection from the unique values in a column.
+All rows corresponding to the selected unique values appear in the sample, up to the maximum sample size.
+This sampling is useful for time-series analysis and advanced aggregations.
+It can be also filtered.

 After processing job is done and you have checked *Profile Results* checkbox, you will be provided with *Data Profile View* which consists of numerous statistics that are describing your final dataset.

-![Data Profile](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_data-profile.png)

 ### Exercises